ADVERTISEMENT

 A modern alternative to the classic home piano design of the YDP-165 is the SlimLine version YDP-S55.
 (Image Source: Yamaha)

-Tip for beginners: Yamaha YDP-165 Set
+Tip for Beginners: Yamaha YDP-165 Bundle

 Affiliate Links